 The first phonograph was invented by Thomas Edison in the 1870s, and it was improved upon by Alexander Graham Bell under the Volta group in the 1880s.
-After World War II, the introduction of stereo sound, amplifiers, and loudspeakers made record players more appealing and accessible to people for use in their homes and were common among people who already had a radio.
-Portable record players made before the 1970s are typically described as equipment that is vintage, and they may produce monochrome or stereo sound effects when playing records.
+After World War II, the introduction of stereo sound, amplifiers, and loudspeakers made record players more appealing and accessible to people for use in their homes.

 What technology is available in vintage turntables?

-- Speed governors: Record players use speed governors in order to control the rotational speed of the vinyl record on the turntable.
-This helps to ensure that the turntable does not go too fast or slow down.
+- Speed governors: Record players use speed governors to control the rotational speed of the vinyl record on the turntable.
+This helps ensure the turntable does not go too fast or slow down.

 - Belt drives: Players with belt drives reduce low-frequency rumbles from the movement of the motor rotating the record on the player.
-The rubberized belt is made of elastomers, which act to absorb noise from the record player before it can reach the stylus.
+The rubberized belt is made of elastomers.
+This can absorb noise from the record before it reaches the stylus.